alecperkins/shiny/source/specification.md

     organized into different files and folders within the `_config` folder as necessary to maintain logical organization.

-4. Structural and behavioral rules for a *Module* and its *Components* SHOULD be placed together in one file, and SHOULD be within a folder that contains only that *Module* or conceptually related *Modules*.
+4. Structural and behavioral rules for a *Component* and its *Subcomponents* SHOULD be placed together in one file, and SHOULD be within a folder that contains only that *Component* or conceptually related *Components*.

-5. The file for a *Module* SHOULD be named the same as the *Module*.
+5. The file for a *Component* SHOULD be named the same as the *Component*.

-6. Files and folders that contain only abstract *Modules* (defined with placeholder selectors) SHOULD be prefixed with a percent sign `%`:
+6. Files and folders that contain only abstract *Components* (defined with placeholder selectors) SHOULD be prefixed with a percent sign `%`:
-    `_%AbstractModule.sass`.
+    `_%AbstractComponent.sass`, `_%AbstractComponentsModule/`.

-7. Look-and-Feel rules SHOULD be in a separate file, within the same folder as the primary *Module* rules.
-If present, this file MUST be suffixed with `LAF`: `ModuleName-LAF.sass`.
+7. Look-and-Feel rules SHOULD be in a separate file, within the same folder as the primary *Component* rules.
+If present, this file MUST be suffixed with `LAF`: `ComponentName-LAF.sass`.

-8. Rules for specific views (pages) SHOULD be treated as a *Module*, with their own folder and files named as such.
+8. Rules for specific views (pages) SHOULD be treated as a *Component*, with their own folder and files named as such.

-9.  *Modules* for specific views MAY be aggregated into a `Views` folder if there is a small number of rules for each of those Views.
+9.  *Components* for specific views MAY be aggregated into a `Views` folder if there is a small number of rules for each of those Views.

-10. Rules for site-wide styles, such as general LAF and base structure, SHOULD be in a *Module* named `Site`.
+10. Rules for site-wide styles, such as general LAF and base structure, SHOULD be in a *Component* named `Site`.

 11. There SHOULD be one file — the *manifest* — that is not prefixed with an underscore, and SHOULD be named `app.sass`.